-Admissions Office The Institute of American Indian Arts 83 Avan Nu Po Road Santa Fe, NM 87508

-To applicants who are reapplying: If you are reapplying to the IAIA MFA in Creative Writing Program within one year of your previous application, submit the following: 1) a new or revised creative manuscript, 2) a new or revised personal essay, 3) a new or revised craft essay, 4) a new application form, and 5) the \$25.00 application fee.
+Admissions Office The Institute of American Indian Arts 83 Avan Nu Po Road Santa Fe, NM 87508 To applicants who are reapplying: If you are reapplying to the IAIA MFA in Creative Writing Program, or if you were waitlisted but not admitted for the previous year, submit the following:

+- 1. a new or revised creative manuscript

+- 2. a new or revised personal essay

+- 3. a new or revised craft essay

+- 4. a new application form, and

+- 5. the \$25 application fee

 Updated references and transcripts are optional.